-Many of the manufacturing and distribution teams we speak with look with dread when it comes time to negotiate an ERP contract.
+Many of the manufacturing and distribution teams we speak with dread negotiating an ERP contract.

 While this task comes at the end of business process improvement, technology evaluation and selection, we certainly understand the fear and trepidation project teams might experience when anticipating this task.